Netsensia/2048Solver/README.md

 	----------------------------
 	Score: 492, Game over: true

-The next method is to select the best-scoring move each time.
+Select the best-scoring move each time.
 This results in an average score of 2,721.
 An example end position of this strategy:

 	----------------------------
 	|    16|     8|     4|    16|